er-su/music_gen/README.md

 python train.py --surname <str>
 ```
 - For XGBoost, enter the folder xgboost and run the notebook.
 Assuming the correct dataset exists, this will generate a predicted sequence of 128.

+Example versions of this already exist under the *final_out_pred* directory

 ### Postprocessing
 - Depending on the model used, the outputs should be saved in different formats.
 If XGBoost, SVM, or Decision Trees were used, the output will be a .csv file with a column for chords and a column for durations